Kentucky Water Quality at a Glance

 Kentucky – The Bluegrass State – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state

-Kentucky’s water infrastructure serves approximately 4.5 million residents across diverse geographical regions, from the Appalachian Mountains in the east to the Mississippi River in the west.
-The state operates through a network of over 400 public water systems, including major utilities like Louisville Water Company, which serves nearly one million customers, and Kentucky American Water, serving over 500,000 customers across 13 counties.
+Kentucky’s water infrastructure serves approximately 4.59 million residents across diverse geographical regions, from the Appalachian Mountains in the east to the Mississippi River in the west.
+The state operates through a network of 435 public water systems, including major utilities like Louisville Water Company, which serves nearly one million customers, and Kentucky American Water, serving over 500,000 customers across multiple counties.
 Kentucky’s water sources include the Ohio River, Tennessee River, Kentucky River, and numerous groundwater aquifers that supply both urban centers and rural communities across the Commonwealth.

-Kentucky faces significant water quality challenges despite abundant water resources.
-According to the American Society of Civil Engineers’ 2025 Infrastructure Report Card, Kentucky’s drinking water infrastructure shows mixed performance with aging systems and emerging contaminant concerns.
+Kentucky faces moderate water quality challenges despite abundant water resources.
+According to recent state assessments, Kentucky’s drinking water infrastructure shows strong performance with fewer than 10% of water systems exceeding new federal PFAS limits.
 The state has received over $22 million in federal infrastructure investments from the Biden-Harris Administration’s Bipartisan Infrastructure Law specifically to address PFAS contamination, focusing on drinking water safety and emerging contaminant removal.
-Kentucky’s proactive approach to water quality monitoring, combined with strong partnerships between the Kentucky Energy and Environment Cabinet, local utilities, and federal agencies, demonstrates the state’s commitment to ensuring safe, reliable water access while addressing legacy contamination challenges.
+Kentucky’s proactive approach to water quality monitoring since 2019, combined with strong partnerships between the Kentucky Energy and Environment Cabinet, local utilities, and federal agencies, demonstrates the state’s commitment to ensuring safe, reliable water access while addressing localized contamination challenges.

 Kentucky Water Quality: Current Status (2024-2025)